SRombauts/SimplexNoise/README.md

 ## Current Status
 ### Features
-- 1D and 2D Perlin Simplex Noise algorithms
+- 1D, 2D and 3D Perlin Simplex Noise algorithms
 - CMake project with, cpplint to check code style, cppchek to check code sanity, Doxygen to generate code documentaion

 ### Wishlist
 - Add a standard Fractal summation of multiple octaves of noise
-- Implement 3D and 4D Perlin Simplex Noise algorithms
+- Implement 4D Perlin Simplex Noise algorithms
 - Add a parameter for permutation (offset and mask?) of the random table (could be way better than simple offseting applied by the user application)

 ## How to contribute